How to Keep Weeds Out of Your Lawn Using Natural Remedies

-If you're looking to stunt the growth of a handful of stubborn weeds, there are a few homemade solutions that can help solve your problem.
-One easy and free solution?
+If you're looking to stunt the growth of weeds, there are a few homemade solutions that can help solve your problem.
+One easy and free fix?
 Boiling water.
 Pouring it over a weed patch should help shrivel up the plants; just be sure to do so slowly, carefully, and as close to the weed itself as possible to avoid burns.
 Keep in mind, however, that this will not nip the weeds at the root, but rather knock them out temporarily.
-Other ingredients that can help rid your lawn of weeds include lemon juice and vinegar, which are applied similarly to the boiling water technique; however, Giard recommends using any of these methods as carefully as you would any weed killer-spot-treating the weed as close to the plant as you can, otherwise you may risk killing the surrounding grass as well.
+Other ingredients that can help rid your lawn of weeds include lemon juice and vinegar, which are applied similarly to the boiling water technique; however, Giard recommends using any of these methods as carefully as you would any weed killer-spot-treating the weed as close to the plant as you can, otherwise you may risk killing the surrounding grass, as well.

-To help prevent these plants from sprouting in the first place, Giard says it's helpful to remember these two rules: keep your soil healthy and don't over-cut you lawn.
+To help prevent these plants from sprouting in the first place, Giard says it's helpful to remember these two rules: keep your soil healthy and don't over-cut your lawn.
 "If you have healthy soil and healthy roots, you'll help prevent weeds before they get going," he notes.
 Using organic fertilizer is one way you can help make sure your soil stays in top shape.
 "Secondly, mow higher.
 The shorter your grass is, the easier it is for weeds to push through the soil.
 Higher and thicker grass can also help choke out weeds."
 Even a subtle change of mowing at three inches instead of two-and-a-half can make a difference.